IPhone 15: Design

-The iPhone 15 is the first major redesign since the iPhone 12, featuring rounder edges and a slightly curved display, and back glass.
-Both models are available in five colors: blue, pink, yellow, green and black.
+The iPhone 15 is the first major redesign since the iPhone 12.
+The new design features flat sides with soft edges and color-infused back glass.
+Both iPhone 15 models are available in five colors: blue, pink, yellow, green and black.
 This makes it the first entry level iPhone since the iPhone XR to not ship with a Product Red variant at launch.